PrismarineJS/prismarine-auth/README.md

-const userIdentifier = 'any unique identifier' const cacheDir = './' // You can leave this as undefined unless you want to specify a caching directory const options = { authTitle: Titles.MinecraftJava }
+const userIdentifier = 'any unique identifier' const cacheDir = './' // You can leave this as undefined unless you want to specify a caching directory const options = { authTitle: Titles.MinecraftJava, deviceType: 'Win32' }
 const flow = new Authflow(userIdentifier, cacheDir, options)
 // Get a Minecraft Java Edition auth token, then log it flow.getMinecraftJavaToken().then(console.log)